HamSCI Workshop 2019

 You may request a poster presentation format.
 Due to time constraints requests for oral presentation slots are not guaranteed.

 This year’s theme will be “Ionospheric Effects and Sensing,” which includes the use of amateur radio techniques for the characterization and study of ionospheric phenomena such as traveling ionospheric disturbances, sporadic E, response to solar flares, geomagnetic storms, the 2024 total solar eclipse other space weather events.
 In order to facilitate this science, continued development of the HamSCI Personal Space Weather Station and discussion of integration of amateur radio into the collegiate curriculum will also take place.
-Featured speakers include well-known amateur radio author Ward Silver, N0AX, and propagation specialist Carl Luetzelschwab, K9LA.
+Featured speakers include well-known amateur radio author Ward Silver, N0AX, propagation specialist Carl Luetzelschwab, K9LA, and MIT Haystack Observatory Ionospheric Scientist Dr. Larisa Goncharenko.
 We will also accept presentations relating to amateur radio and science, particularly space and atmospheric science, space weather, and radio astronomy.

 Meeting Location and Parking

 The Friday sessions and Saturday morning sessions will be held in the Premier Industrial Lecture Hall in the Dively Building on the CWRU campus.
+The Friday evening banquet will be held at Nighttown.
 On Saturday afternoon, proceedings will move to CWRU think[box] for workshops and demonstrations, as well as tours of the Case Amateur Radio Club, W8EDU.
 The conference will conclude with a screening of Contact at Strosacker Auditorium, presented by the CWRU Film Society.

 Breakfasts, Lunches, and Friday Banquet